ekarbe/reddit-viewer/README.md

 * `redditviewer.defaultSort`: Set the default sorting of Subreddits
 * `redditviewer.defaultInterval`: Set the default interval of sorting
 * `redditviewer.defaultSubreddit`: Set the default Subreddit that is prefilled in the search and used if the landing page is disabled
+* `redditviewer.limitation`: Set the amount of articles to be loaded in a subreddit page
 * `redditviewer.help`: enable/disable the help panel on the landing page
 * `redditviewer.landingPage`: enable/disable the landing page